Huntington Place: Cobo Arena

+The Tragically Hip recorded their Live Between Us live album at the arena in November 1996 during the band's Trouble at the Henhouse tour.

 As the venue for Big Time Wrestling on every other Saturday night in the 1960s and 1970s, it was considered to be "The House the Sheik built."
 It also hosted Skate America in 1995.

-WWE and WCW also hosted numerous house shows in the arena during the 1990s, but WWE would return in 2006 for the premiere of the 2006 edition of Saturday Night's Main Event.
+WWE and WCW hosted numerous house shows at the arena during the 1980s and 1990s.
+Additionally, WWE returned to the arena for a Saturday Night's Main Event special on March 18, 2006.

 On June 23, 1963, following the Detroit Walk to Freedom civil rights march, Martin Luther King Jr. delivered the original version of his "I Have a Dream" speech at Cobo Arena to a full house.

 In January 1994, during the U.S. Figure Skating Championships at Joe Louis Arena, skater Nancy Kerrigan was bludgeoned in her right lower thigh by an assailant in a corridor of Cobo Arena, which was being used as a practice facility.
-The assault, which was dubbed "the whack heard 'round the world", was planned by rival Tonya Harding's ex-husband Jeff Gillooly and co-conspirator Shawn Eckardt, in a plot to prevent her from competing at the championships and the 1994 Winter Olympics.
+The assault, which was dubbed "the whack heard 'round the world", was planned by rival Tonya Harding's ex-husband Jeff Gillooly and co-conspirator Shawn Eckardt, in a plot to prevent Kerrigan from competing at the championships and the 1994 Winter Olympics.

 Cobo Arena closed in 2010 as part of a major renovation completed in 2015.
 The space was used to construct new facilities, including the 40000 sqfoot Grand Riverview Ballroom, a new atrium area, 21 additional meeting rooms, and an outdoor terrace.